jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/README.md

 - Also attached are:
 - an outline proposing this project
 - the fastqc files pre and post trimming
+- a jupyter notebook file from the python analysis
-- images and graphs from the analysis
+- images and graphs from the analysis in R and python
 - as well as a photo of Pumpkin :)